 Over 25 years, Sensory Integration Education has grown a thriving community of support for all interested in learning more about sensory integration (SI) and sensory processing.
 As well as providing world-class training in SI, we award research grants to support the development of evidence and best practice relating to sensory integration across the lifespan.

-Our support compromises financial awards as well as support in recruiting research participants and in disseminating your finished research.
+Our support comprises financial awards as well as support in recruiting research participants and in disseminating your finished research.
 We aim to build the skills of early career researchers who are working to contribute to the national and international evidence base for SI.

 Creating a network of SI researchers